slatedocs/slate/source/index.md

 # Pagination

-Dirble API v.2 use a pagination to make it slow the pressure on the servers but also make it easier for you to not download heavy data everytime.
+Dirble API v.2 use a pagination to make it slow the pressure on the servers but also make it easier for you to not download heavy data every time.

 Requests that have support for pagination have parameters like page, per-page and offset.
 You add this to the url like `?page=1&per_page=10` - this will show 10-20 of the data in the database.